Site icon Circuit Ideas for You

 Resistor (Rs):

-After it turns ON the capacitor need to discharge.
+After it turns ON the capacitor need to discharge and then resistor slow down this discharge.

 Formulas: